silbermm/prompt/README.md

   | this  | is   | another | row      |
   +-------+------+---------+----------+
 ```

+# Advanced Usage with Subcommands
+To use the more advanced features, see the [official documentation](https://hexdocs.pm/prompt/Prompt.html#module-subcommands)

 # Example
 For a complete example, take a look at [Slim - a cherry-picking tool](https://github.com/silbermm/slim_pickens)